IBMa/equal-access/README.md

 ## Usage

-The tools that have been deployed to the various stores and NPM so they can be easily downloaded and installed:
+The tools have been deployed to the various stores and NPM so they can be easily downloaded and installed:

 * [Chrome accessibility-checker-extension](https://chrome.google.com/webstore/detail/ibm-equal-access-accessib/lkcagbfjnkomcinoddgooolagloogehp) : web browser extension that integrates automated accessibility checking capabilities into the Chrome Developer Tools
 * [Firefox accessibility-checker-extension](https://addons.mozilla.org/en-US/firefox/addon/accessibility-checker/) : web browser extension that integrates automated accessibility checking capabilities into the Firefox Web Developer Tools